HusPhil/The_Gate_R/README.md

 ## Overview
 A game designed to encourage players to fulfill Sustainable Development Goals (SDGs) by providing a glimpse of a chaotic future resulting from unfulfilled SDGs.
+> **Important Note:** This section contains critical details about the game mechanics.

 ## 🎯 Features